MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 The SmartScreen service stores data about the reputation checks and builds a database of known malicious URLs and files.
 The data is stored on secure Microsoft servers and is used only for Microsoft security services.
 The data is never used to identify or target you in any way.
 Clearing your browsing cache clears all locally stored SmartScreen URL data.
 Clearing your download history removes any locally stored SmartScreen data about file downloads.

 SmartScreen is turned on by default for Microsoft Edge.
-To disable SmartScreen, go to `edge://settings/privacy` and under **Security** turn off the **Microsoft Defender SmartScreen** setting.
+To disable SmartScreen, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and under **Security** turn off the **Microsoft Defender SmartScreen** setting.
 The setting is the same for all profiles associated with the installation of Microsoft Edge on your device.
 The setting is not synced across devices.
 The setting applies to InPrivate browsing and Guest mode.
 If your device is managed with group policies set by your organization, the setting is reflected in Microsoft Edge.
-To view the setting, go to `edge://settings/privacy`.
-For more information about SmartScreen, see [SmartScreen: FAQ](https://support.microsoft.com/help/17443).
+To view the setting, go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  For more information about SmartScreen, see [SmartScreen: FAQ](https://support.microsoft.com/help/17443).

 Optionally, SmartScreen checks the URLs of files you download to see if any are categorized as potentially unwanted apps.
 Blocking potentially unwanted apps helps deliver more productive, performant, and delightful Windows experiences.
 The setting is turned off by default and is only available on Windows 10 and later devices.
-To enable the feature, go to `edge://settings/privacy` and turn on the **Block potentially unwanted apps** setting.
+To enable the feature, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and turn on the **Block potentially unwanted apps** setting.
 For more information about how potentially unwanted apps are categorized, see [Potentially unwanted application (PUA)](/windows/security/threat-protection/intelligence/criteria#potentially-unwanted-application-pua).
 For more information about how to configure the setting, see [Detect and block potentially unwanted applications](/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus).

 <!-- ====================================================================== -->